Tim Kennelly (baseball)

 Timothy James Kennelly (born 5 December 1986) is an Australian professional baseball player for the Perth Heat of the Australian Baseball League.
-Primarily an outfielder and third baseman, Kennelly spent a significant portion of his career also at catcher.
+Primarily an outfielder and third baseman, Kennelly spent a significant portion of his career also as a catcher.

-He is the current all-time hits (426), runs (275), runs batted in (226), plate appearances (1637) and at-bats (1432) leader of the Australian Baseball League as of 1 January 2023.
+He current holds the record for all-time hits (426), runs (275), runs batted in (226), plate appearances (1637) and at-bats (1432) in the Australian Baseball League as of 1 January 2023.

 Career

 Kennelly signed to the Philadelphia Phillies in 2005 as a third baseman through the Major League Baseball Australian Academy Program where he had a good debut season with the GCL Phillies batting .295 and slugging .420.

 He debuted as a 19-year-old for the Western Australia Heelers in 2006 Claxton Shield as a utility.
 Due to a torn labrum, he missed the 2006 minor league season.
 In the 2008 Claxton Shield Final, Tim and his brother starred for Western Australia as they won the Claxton Shield.
 They made it two in a row the following year in the 2009 Claxton Shield.
 Back in America, Kennelly had a break-out year, being promoted to the Reading Phillies, and batted .256/.338/.393 and named as the DH for the Florida State League postseason All-Star team.